greenwind89/yo_557_2015_mt/FinalProject/README.md

 ## Navigation & Collision detection
 ![Collision Detection](Screenshots/collision.png)

-Collision is detected by rays sticking out multiple directions of the moving piece at it's base.
-Collision detection is only checked with pieces that are within a distance of one tile, so potentially 4 pieces will be checked if the pieces are configured properly.
+Collision is detected by rays sticking out multiple directions at the base of the moving piece.
+Collision detection is only checked with pieces that are within a distance of one tile, so potentially 4 are checked if pieces are configured properly.

 A piece is first selected and then moved using the arrow keys.
-Other pieces that it comes in contact with (potentially to destroy), will highlight red.
+Other pieces that it comes in contact with (to overtake), will highlight red.